derpypony/My-Little-Pony-Data-Science-is-Magic-/README.md

 3. mlp_song_data.csv: the information of songs in eight seasons.

-4. writer_score.csv: MLP writers and number of episodes they wrote, you can generate it from question 1 and 2.R.
+4. writer_score.csv: MLP writers and number of episodes they wrote, you can generate it from R script question 1 and 2.R.

-5. question6_data.csv: a dataset needed to answer question 6, but you can generate it from the R scripts question 3.R.
+5. question6_data.csv: a dataset needed to answer question 6, but you can generate it from the R script question 3.R.

 The 5 R scripts correspond to the five 6 questions I mentioned in the post.